 Accessible only by boat or foot, Caladesi Island State Park is one of the top points of interest in Clearwater for nature lovers.
 The Florida state park is famed for beautiful beaches, scenic views over the Gulf, and magnificent sunsets.

 Aside from comprising some of the most beautiful beaches in Clearwater, Caladesi Island State Park teems with fun outdoor activities.
-Take a kayak ride through its mangroves or hike to the interior among the pines on its 3-mile nature trail.
+Take a kayak ride through its mangroves.
+Or hike to the interior of Caladesi Island State Park among the pines on its 3-mile nature trail.

 Moccasin Lake Nature Park